shnydercom/electron-node-red/README.md

 ```

 to create a runtime for your local platform.
 However - there may be some errors.
-If so they are usually fairly self explanatory, and may just require
+If so they are usually fairly self explanatory,
-installation of another npm or brew or apt package, then retry the command.
+and may just require installation of another npm or brew or apt package,
+then retry the command.

-Runtimes are created in the `dist` directory under `electron-node-red`.
+Runtimes are created in the `dist` directory under the `electron-node-red` project.

 ### Building for other platforms